alchemy-bootcamp-one-spring-2018/lab-2-about-me/README.md

 1. Displaying number of remaining guesses and results of games in alerts
 1. Logging questions, answers and game results to the console
 1. Displaying a message within each game <div> that contains the results of the game, and score if applicable.
+1. Uses the dynamic variable of userName in the greeting displayed on the HTML page as well as the messages displayed after games are played, prompts, alerts and console.log messages.